hsorlie/Teaching/correlation_demo/explanation.md

 title: ""
 output: html_document
 ---
-This app draws two random normal samples which are correlated approximately as specified by the drop-down menu.
+This app draws a sample (random, normal, n = 200) with two variables (x and y) which are correlated approximately as specified by the drop-down menu.
 The purpose is to get a feel for how different scatterplots look at different values of r.
-Also, the slider lets you introduce one outlier, so you can see how this outlier affects the relationship between two variables that are highly correlated, or not correlated at all.
+The strength of the correlation (Pearson's r) is shown in the top left corner.

+Also, the sliders lets you determine the values of x and y for one data point, to introduce an outlier.
+The takeaway should be how sensitive correlation coefficients are to extreme outliers.
+One such outlier can completely destroy an otherwise perfect correlation in a dataset, or introduce a strong correlation where data are otherwise unrelated.